 Surrounded by forest trees, trailing green foliage and floral arrangements bathed in soft candlelight, paramedic Sarah Bevan and A&E nurse John Husband said "I do" in an enchanted garden themed wedding at the Rosewood London hotel.

-This lavish occasion, which was attended by 132 of the couple’s friends and family, was the sensational result of 16 months of meticulous planning after HELLO! teamed up with the world’s finest wedding specialists Bridelux and luxury wedding planners Cranberry Blue to offer a bespoke wedding that cost over £100,000 to front-line key workers during the Covid-19 pandemic.
+This lavish occasion, which was attended by 132 of the couple’s friends and family, was the sensational result of 16 months of meticulous planning after HELLO! teamed up with the world’s finest wedding specialists Bridelux and 33 luxury wedding suppliers to offer a bespoke wedding that cost over £100,000 to front-line key workers during the Covid-19 pandemic.